kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/blueLive.md

 Working with MIDI
 -----------------

-Blue\'s MIDI system, when enabled, will listen to configured MIDI devices for notes, map the key and velocity, and generate Csound notes to achieve MIDI-like note-on and note-off type behavior.
+Blue's MIDI system, when enabled, will listen to configured MIDI devices for notes, map the key and velocity, and generate Csound notes to achieve MIDI-like note-on and note-off type behavior.
 This allows working with a MIDI keyboard in realtime with your project instruments without modifying your instruments specifically for MIDI.
-This also means that when Blue\'s MIDI system is enabled, Csound MIDI processing should be disabled for your project.
+This also means that when Blue's MIDI system is enabled, Csound MIDI processing should be disabled for your project.

-To configure what MIDI devices to use, go to the program Options settings (on OSX it is the application\'s Preferences, on other platofrms it is the Options menu item in the Tools menu) and under
-\"Blue\", go to MIDI.
+To configure what MIDI devices to use, go to the program Options settings (on OSX it is the application's Preferences, on other platofrms it is the Options menu item in the Tools menu) and under "Blue", go to MIDI.
 There you will see a list of MIDI devices connected to your computer.
 If you connected a device after starting Blue, you can rescan to find your MIDI device.
 In this window you will configure what MIDI devices you want to use with Blue, but these devices